serena-xue/knowledge-graph/README.md

 # Metaverse Knowledge Graph Construction Using Web Scraping and Neo4j

-This project focuses on constructing a domain-specific knowledge graph for the metaverse by leveraging web scraping techniques, natural language processing (NLP), and graph databases.
-The goal is to extract and visualize relationships between entities in the metaverse field, providing insightful analysis for researchers and industry professionals.
+This project aims to build a knowledge graph focused on the metaverse by using web scraping, natural language processing (NLP), and graph databases.
+The main goal is to extract and visualize the relationships between entities in the metaverse field, making it easier for researchers and industry professionals to analyze these connections.

 Memebers: Qing (Serena) Xue, Li Jiang, Xingyi Du, Minqi Zhou